A guide to setting up permission and granting access to a virtual data room

 • Opening the full data room before an NDA is in place - once someone has seen your cap table, you can't unsee it for them

-• Giving download permissions by default - most investors only need to view; download permissions increase the risk of documents circulating without your knowledge
+• Giving download permissions by default - most parties only need to view; download permissions increase the risk of documents circulating without your knowledge

-• Not testing the access flow yourself - always enter your own data room as a guest before inviting real investors, to see exactly what they'll see
+• Not testing the access flow yourself - always enter your own data room as a guest before inviting real viewers, to see exactly what they'll see

 • Forgetting to update access levels as the deal progresses - the person who got early-stage view-only access may need full access once they're in final diligence

-Create a simple access log for yourself - a spreadsheet or even a notes doc - tracking who has active access, what permission level they have, when you granted it, and the current deal status.
-This takes five minutes to maintain and saves a lot of confusion over a long fundraising process.
+Create a simple access log for yourself such as a spreadsheet or even a notes doc, tracking who has active access, what permission level they have, when you granted it, and the current deal status.
+This takes five minutes to maintain and saves a lot of confusion over a long deal process.

 Frequently asked questions